Mukundan-T/QualityControlAutomationV2/README.md

 # Quality Control Automation Program

 This is the current working version of the Quality Control Program designed to fit into Schaffer Library's digitization workflow.

+## Setup

-To use the program run UI.py.
+To set up the program:

+1. Navigate to scripts
+2. Click on setup.cmd.
+This will install requirements and create a shortcut to the main program file
+3. Locate the desktop shortcut and run the program!

+The program works with python 3.12.5, and will likely work with later versions of python but you may need an update if any of the requirements fail to install.
+This will be indicated with an error upon running the setup.

 ## Features